silverstripe/silverstripe-framework/docs/en/howto/pagination.md

 		return new PaginatedList(Page::get(), $this->request);
 	}

+Note that the concept of "pages" used in pagination does not necessarily mean that we're dealing with `Page` classes, its just a term to describe a sub-collection of the list.

 ## Setting Up The Template

 Now all that remains is to render this list into a template, along with pagination